 You can compile the library to create .class and .jar files that contain the annotations.
 Then, when doing pluggable type-checking, you would put those files on the classpath.
 When running your code, you can use either version of the library: the one you created or the original distributed version.
 With this compilation approach, the syntax of the library annotations is validated ahead of time.
-Thus, this compilation approach, the syntax of the horary annotations is variated around of time.
 Thus, this compilation approach is less error-prone, and the type-checker runs faster.
 You get correctness guarantees about the library in addition to your code.
 Section 28.3 describes how to compile a library.